decentralized-identity/universal-resolver/docs/dev-system.md

 The Kubernetes cluster is spanned across multiple Availability Zones (AZ), which are essential parts for providing fault-tolerance and achieving a high-availability HA of the system.
 This means that no downtime is to be expected in case of failing parts of the system, as the healthy parts will take over operations reliably.

-If containers, like DID-Drivers, are added or removed, the ALB ingress controller https://kubernetes-sigs.github.io/aws-alb-ingress-controller/ takes care of notifying the ALB.
+If containers, like Universal Resolver drivers, are added or removed, the ALB ingress controller https://kubernetes-sigs.github.io/aws-alb-ingress-controller/ takes care of notifying the ALB.
 Due to this mechanism the ALB stays aware of the system state and is able to keep traffic-routes healthy.
-By use of https://github.com/kubernetes-sigs/external-dns  the DNS Service Route 53 is updated.

 Further details regarding the automated system-update are described at [CI-CD](/docs/continuous-integration-and-delivery.md).